Archer4499/Maximum-Inscribed-Circle/README.md

 poly2Point3X,poly2Point3Y,poly2Point3Z
 ```

+The program then shows a preview of the imported polygons and their maximum inscribed circles that will be saved.

 The following output options can be specified and will output files to the folder specified (The default output folder "./" is the folder that the program is running in):
 * `Output to DXF` will output a file called `circles.dxf`, with each of the circles on a separate numbered layer, starting at `Circle0`.
     * `Output Circle in DXF` adds the maximum inscribed circles defined as circles to the DXF file.